 Landslip Prevention and Mitigation Programme

-We are continuing the Landslip Prevention and Mitigation Programme to upgrade and landscape government man-made slopes, mitigate the landslide risk of natural terrain with known hazards, and conduct safety screening studies for private slopes.
+We will continue the Landslip Prevention and Mitigation Programme to upgrade and landscape government man-made slopes, mitigate the landslide risk of natural terrain with known hazards, and conduct safety screening studies for private slopes.
 We will also continue our efforts on public education on slope safety including enhancing the emergency preparedness of the public.